rmtec/modeswitcher/README.md

 ## Features
 * Define modes with our Mode Domain Specific Language (MDSL)
 * Automatic Operating System (OS) detection
-* Generation of the System Configuration from the MDSL-Defintion
+* Generation of the System Configuration from the MDSL-Definition
 * Initialization with the System Configuration (modes)
-* Fetch and update [Common Vulnerabilitiy Enumerations](cve.mitre.org) (CVEs) and Patches
+* Fetch and update [Common Vulnerability Enumerations](cve.mitre.org) (CVEs) and Patches
 * Calculate the current severity for each mode
 * Automatic mode switch based on a changed severity
 * Optional manual mode switch